Mochi0107/MonthlyAverageRainfall/README.md

-This repository contains an analysis of average monthly rainfall in Oxford and Melbourne.
+This repository contains an analysis of average monthly rainfall in Oxford and Melbourne, using data obtained between 1855-2015.

 To run the analysis first run: